AlexanderHomer/.github.io/orientation/rules-of-the-game.md

 **Help the PGY-2**.
 It’s a small service so if anyone isn’t pulling their weight things fall apart.
 We are our own checks and balances.

-**Teach**– you have an obligation to pass on your knowledge to the residents, interns, and medical students under you.
+**Teach:** You have an obligation to pass on your knowledge to the residents, interns, and medical students under you.
 If you present, make sure you give people 3-4 take away points.

-**Be prepared for every case** – pretend there is no attending with you.
+**Be prepared for every case:** Pretend there is no attending with you.

 When you present to an attending, give **just the meat** – tell them what symptoms the patient has before telling them what the patient doesn’t have\*\*.\*\*